 The SAGE Project

-The Sage Project is a way to recognize female and female identifying students who have demonstrated innovation, creativity, risk-taking and leadership skills in their academic and personal lives.
-We are looking for students who have overcome adversity to shape their life and Kent State University experience.
-This initiative exists not only to highlight dedicated female students, but also to inspire others to take advantage of all that Kent State University has to offer.
-We are looking for rich, unique, and inspiring stories.
-We hope to gather a diverse pool of nominees so the stories inspire a wide range of students, who will in turn see they can create their own amazing story.
+The Sage Project is a way to recognize students who have overcome adversity to shape their life and Kent State experience.
+This initiative exists to highlight current students who have diverse experiences and backgrounds.
+We hope these stories will inspire a wide range of students, who will in turn see that they can create their own amazing story

--Female or female identifying student enrolled at Kent State University as a full-time student during the award period
+- Students enrolled at Kent State University as a full-time student during the award period.

 - In good academic standing.
 Cumulative GPA 2.5 for undergraduates; 3.0 for graduate students.

 - For Class of 2021: Graduating in or after May 2021.

 The selection committee will review all nominations and select 10 amazing students to be a part of The Sage Project.
 Those students will be contacted and interviewed to gather the breadth of their story.
 During Women’s History Month nominees and students will be invited to a luncheon to formally recognize their accomplishment and share the history they are writing for themselves.
 Their stories will also be highlighted on the Women’s Center website as part of an ongoing initiative to inspire other students at Kent State.

 History of the SAGE Project